 INSEAD graduate Helen Pitcher OBE is now the Chairperson of Advancing Boardroom Excellence, and committed to mentoring other women in business.
 “I have been supported and challenged by mentors – both female and male – at key points in my career, and it’s important for me to pass this on.”

-A 1994 study published in the Academy of Management Journal found “career development for women is tied more to attachment and relationships”.
+A highly regarded study published in the Academy of Management Journal found “career development for women is tied more to attachment and relationships”.
 Whether this is true for everyone or not, building connections is essential when it comes to reaching senior leadership positions.

 71% of Fortune 500 companies in the US have mentoring programmes, but networking groups with women from different sectors can sometimes be more valuable.
 Having access to a group of other professional women can create new employment opportunities, help women negotiate pay increases, and trade skills when they create their own businesses and brands.